USS White Plains (AFS-4): 1990s

 Very fortunate to have run aground near Polaris Point, after the ship left the pier in the storm, the ship lost its only power source for a day, a notoriously fickle emergency diesel generator.
 The generator situation was corrected after several hours and troubleshooting, and ultimately solved by a simple observation made by the Electrical Officer, LTJG Lee, that a control governor mechanical linkage was undone.
 Essential power for emergency services were restored to the ship, enabling the crew to handle any flooding or fire that would occur.
 While the ship was aground for 3–5 days, the crew subsisted on MREs, and helped plan, along with harbor operations, for her ungrounding.
 There was no real damage to the ship's hull.
 The ship was underway, again, for Gulf operations in May 1993.

 Decommissioning and fate

-White Plains was decommissioned on 17 April 1995 and was finally was sunk as a target in the Pacific Ocean at 22°55′00.9″N 160°10′00.3″W, during the RIMPAC 02 exercise in waters 2,570 fathom deep.
+White Plains was decommissioned on 17 April 1995 and was finally sunk as a target in the Pacific Ocean at 22°55′00.9″N 160°10′00.3″W, during the RIMPAC 02 exercise in waters 2,570 fathom deep.

 Unit awards

-White Plains earned 52 unit awards, including:
+White Plains earned the following awards, including: